SobczakL/SobczakL/README.md

 <details>
  <summary><h3>👨‍💻 Lucas' Coding Journey</h3></summary>
- <p>In 2020, during the pandemic, I discovered Python as a way to pass the time.
+ <p>In 2020, during the pandemic, I began to learn Python as a way to pass the time.
 To my surprise, I quickly fell in love with coding and decided to explore its possibilities further.
 Starting with games and websites, I enjoyed the hands-on experience of interacting with what I created.
 This ignited my self-study journey, where I delved into using Python to interact with my operating system and embarked on Harvard's open-source CS101 course.</p>
  <br/>
  <p>
  Initially, I never considered coding as a potential career due to my misconceptions about the need for extensive mathematical skills.
 However, after dedicating about a year to small projects, I decided to change gears and take my learning more seriously.
 Leaving my self-doubts behind, I committed to a daily routine of coding, reading, utilizing online resources, and following tutorials to expand my knowledge.